iceener/brain.overment.com/docs/Core/Process.md

 I operate on a basis of a continously optimized process that takes into account:

 - Fundaments (a sleep, diet, sports, relax)
-- Getting to know myself by writing and reading my journal and [Understanding](Understanding.md) myself with i.e. [StrengthsFinder](https://www.gallup.com/cliftonstrengths/en/254033/strengthsfinder.aspx), MBTI or [Principles You](https://principlesyou.com/) assesments
+- Getting to know myself by writing and reading my journal and [Knowing thyself](Knowing%20thyself.md) myself with i.e. [StrengthsFinder](https://www.gallup.com/cliftonstrengths/en/254033/strengthsfinder.aspx), MBTI or [Principles You](https://principlesyou.com/) assesments
 - My environment (people, newsfeed)
 - Development of a [Learning System](Learning%20System.md)
 - Learning about [Mental Models](../Mental%20Models/Mental%20Models.md)